 Change your virtual location

 With VPN you can change your virtual location.
-This is why VPNs are used by people in countries where access to internet and some internet services are much more restricted to bypass these limitations.
-This is due to the option to change your VPN server location so that your web traffic goes through another country.
+This means that you can change your server location so that your web traffic goes through another country.
+This is why VPNs are used by people to bypass limitations in countries where access to internet and some internet services are much more restricted.
 The same feature also enables accessing geoblocked material, such as videos.
 However, websites can detect VPNs and block such traffic if they want to do so.

 Gamers around the world can also benefit from changing their location by connecting to the same server through VPN.
 This can increase connection speed compared to each player first connecting to different servers.
 Better speed will decrease lag and enhance multiplayer experience.